arnopeck/privacy-lite-video-embeds/readme.txt

 Fast video embeds for YouTube.
 Nothing loads until click.

-Trademark note: this is a third-party plugin and is not affiliated with YouTube or Google.
+Trademark note: this is a third-party plugin and is not affiliated with, endorsed by, or sponsored by with YouTube or Google.

 Before the visitor clicks, the frontend loads only local resources from the site: